mcvoid/mcvoid.github.io/content/docs/game-master-kit/monsters/_index.md

 :-----------------------|:-------|------------
 Ability Drain           | -      | Save or temporarily lose 1d6 of that ability
 Area of Effect          | 5      | 10'/2HD cone *or* 5'/2HD sphere *or* 10'/2HD line, damage 1d6/2HD, save for half
-Blood Drain             | -      | Uncounsious creatures in touch range lose 1d4/round
-Charge                  | -      | As per the combat maneuver
-Condition               | -      | Save or get condition (poison, paralysis, confusion) on successful attack Construct               | -      | Unharmed by gas; unaffected by charm, hold, and sleep spells.
+Blood Drain             | -      | Uncounsious creatures in touch range lose 1 die damage per round Charge                  | -      | As per the combat maneuver Condition               | -      | Save or get condition (poison, paralysis, confusion) on successful attack Construct               | -      | Unharmed by gas; unaffected by charm, hold, and sleep spells.
-Damage resistance       | -      | Half or no damage to certain damage types Movement                | -      | Gain a fly/swim/burrow/hover, etc speed
+Damage resistance       | -      | Half or no damage to certain damage types Infravision             | -      | Can see in the dark short range Lycanthrope             | 3      | Has human form, Mundane damage immunity, Summon 1d2 animals, wolfsbane forces Cha save or flee, Losing 1/2 total HP to lycanthrope attacks contracts infection
+Movement                | -      | Gain a fly/swim/burrow/hover, etc speed
 Multiattack             | 3      | 1 extra attack per 3HD (+1 die to Dmg/Round)
 Permanent Ability Drain | 5      | Save or permanently lose 1d6 of that ability